openenergymonitor/guide/source/applications/solar-pv.markdown

 <p><a class="btn pull-right" href="http://shop.openenergymonitor.com/emonpi-solar-pv-bundle/">View in Shop →</a></p>

-The OpenEnergyMonitor Solar PV monitor is a tool to help you make the most of your solar generation.

-Providing real-time and historic information on your solar generation and demand matching, it will help you make better use of available solar power.
+The OpenEnergyMonitor Solar PV monitor provides real-time and historic information on solar generation on on-site consumption.

-MySolar PV is a dashboard app which runs on Emoncms.
+MySolarPV is a dashboard app which runs on Emoncms.

-Emoncms is pre-installed on the emonPi and can run locally and or data can be posted to our remote emoncms server [Emoncms.org](https://emoncms.org)
+Emoncms and MySolarPV are pre-installed on the emonPi and can run locally and or data can be posted to our remote emoncms server [Emoncms.org](https://emoncms.org)

 ![SolarPV](/images/applications/solar-pv/my-solar-pv.jpg)